 The areas that the charity could provide useful information and guidance were identified as:

-The new website www.supportandcare.org and free helpline 0808 801 0550 provides useful information across a wide variety of personal issues.
+and free helpline 0808 801 0550 provide useful information across a wide variety of personal issues.
 Through the new services the charity hopes it can help more people to help themselves, by accessing useful information they wouldn’t otherwise know about.
 The helpline is open from 8am to 8pm, 7 days a week, including an online live chat facility.

 The charity helps around 1,200 people a year at the moment but hopes the new resource-based website and free helpline will reach another 2,000 a year and meet growing demand.